EliFinger/popcorn-proof/README.md

 Open the local site in a browser and connect a wallet that can interact with the configured contract.

 ## Usage

+1. Connect a wallet.
+2. Review the displayed personal counters.
+3. Review the displayed total counters.
+4. Select `Pop Kernel`, `Salt Bucket`, or `Cheer Show`.
+5. Confirm the transaction in the wallet.
+6. Wait for the updated counters to appear in the interface.